ioannisbat/BALab-Contributions/README.md

 This is the repository for the [BALab](http://istlab.dmst.aueb.gr/) web site.
 This system is used to create and maintain the website.
 The system manages information regarding

-* group members and associates
+* group members and alumni
 * research projects
 * publications